Nishan123/Gaff/README.md

 - Edit and delete messages
 - Simple and minimalist UI design

+## Download
+👉For 32 bit android
+👉For 64 bit android

 ## Getting Started

 To get started with this app, you will need to have Flutter installed on your machine.
 You can follow the [official installation guide](https://flutter.dev/docs/get-started/install) to set up Flutter on your machine.